rivernews/appl-tracky-spa/docs/dev/README.md

 Putting this all together, first, as a transition from synchronous to asynchronous, one action now has to be extended to 3 or even more actions, to distinguish states like start request, request success, request fail (or timeout).
 In terms of store structure, it will at least add a new property e.g. status, that can store the async state = requesting, succeed, failed, ....

 After some preliminary research, seems like we can use `react-thunk` or `react-saga`.
 But what the heck are they doing?
-Time for having a cup of coffee and read🔥 🔥 🔥 !
+Time for having a cup of coffee and read!

 - [Redux-Thunk vs. Redux-Saga](https://decembersoft.com/posts/redux-thunk-vs-redux-saga/)
     - Redux-Thunk: middleware for action creators. thunk --hijacks-- action creator --creates-- action --dispatches-- reducer --changes-- state/store.
 In terms of the async key parts mentioned above, the 1st step happens in the "thunk" aka middleware.
 2nd step is the action creator & dispatch.
 3rd step will be implement elsewhere in your component.